danielbodnar/awesome-stars/README.md

 ## awesome

+- [shadawck/awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
+This all includes tools to work with anything in general
 - [ChromeDevTools/awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem
 - [steren/awesome-cloud-run](https://github.com/steren/awesome-cloud-run) - 👓 ⏩ A curated list of resources about all things Cloud Run
 - [Friz-zy/awesome-linux-containers](https://github.com/Friz-zy/awesome-linux-containers) - A curated list of awesome Linux Containers frameworks, libraries and software